Sykander/publish-avrae/DEVELOPMENT.md

 The GitHub Actions CI workflow runs whenever code lands on `main`.

-It has three required checks before publishing:
+It has three checks before publishing:

 1. `npm run lint`
 2. `npm test`
-3. A package version check that confirms `package.json` is higher than the latest published version on npm.
+3. A package version check that compares `package.json` to the latest published version on npm.

-If all three checks pass, CI runs `npm publish` and sends the package to the npm registry.
+If the local version is higher than the latest published version, CI runs `npm publish` and sends the package to the npm registry.
+If the local version is equal to the published version, the version check succeeds and the publish job is skipped.
+If the local version is lower than the published version, the version check fails and the publish job is skipped.

 ## GitHub repository secrets